Henry Lee Higginson: Boston Symphony Orchestra

-Other activities
+Other giving

 In 1882, he was awarded an honorary Master of Arts degree from Harvard University and served as the first president of the new Harvard Club of Boston during a period when he helped raise a lot of money to send needy students to Harvard.
 He was awarded an honorary LL.D. from Yale University in 1901.
-He served as president of the Boston Music Hall and as a trustee of the New England Conservatory of Music from 1892-1919.
+He served as president of the Boston Music Hall and as a trustee of the New England Conservatory of Music from 1892 to 1919.
 He was also the president of the Tavern Club from more than 20 years, a "literary social club."

-On June 5, 1890, Higginson presented Harvard College a gift of 31 acre of land, which he called Soldiers Field, given in honor of his friends who died in the Civil War: James Savage, Jr., Charles Russell Lowell, Edward Barry Dalton, Stephen George Perkins, James Jackson Lowell, and Robert Gould Shaw.
-This land later became Harvard's baseball field, where it still plays today.
+On June 5, 1890, Higginson presented Harvard College a gift of 31 acre of land, which he called Soldiers Field, given in honor of his friends who died in the Civil War: James Savage Jr., Charles Russell Lowell, Edward Barry Dalton, Stephen George Perkins, James Jackson Lowell, and Robert Gould Shaw.
+This land later became home to Harvard Stadium and Joseph J. O'Donnell Field, where both football and baseball respectively are still played today.
 On June 10 of that year, at the dedication of Soldiers Field, he said:

 His devotion to education was both enthusiastic and patrician.
 Once, when advising a cousin to make a large contribution to Harvard he wrote: